blank Seasonal Newborn Baby Clothing Buying Guide – Mamas & Papas UK

 Long-sleeved sleepsuits

 Your little one will wear these to sleep in, for months, as well as during the day during their first few weeks, so stock up.
 And with plenty of spit-up milk and nappy leakages in the first few weeks you really will want to make sure you have a good supply of these baby sleepsuits.
-We have a huge selection of long-sleeved bodysuits, available in handy multi-packs, in a variety of styles, shades, neutrals and prints so you can stock up.
+We have a huge selection of newborn sleepsuits and long-sleeved bodysuits, available in handy multi-packs, in a variety of styles, shades, neutrals and prints so you can stock up.

 Bodysuits